.env file

 /config changes take effect immediately.
 Use env vars for

-credentials and infrastructure, /config for preferences.Tool policy
+credentials and infrastructure, /config for preferences.The

 You can extend or override the default tool sets by creating atool-policy.yaml file in ~/.ollim-bot/.
 This is useful for granting